bitcoin-studio/Bitcoin-VirtualMachine/README.md

 Included right on the desktop is the extensive [BitcoinJS guide](https://github.com/bitcoin-studio/Bitcoin-Programming-with-BitcoinJS) made by Stéphane Roche from Bitcoin-Studio.
 You can explore it to learn how to do all kinds of Bitcoin transaction.

+### VirtualBox Guest Additions

+VirtualBox Guest Additions has been installed to give you the ability to copy/paste and drag/drop between your host machine and the VM.

 ## How to import and launch the VM